sigasi/sigasi_insights/tech/vunit-quickfix.md

 # Using VUnit in Sigasi Studio

 If you want to use VUnit in your VHDL testbenches.
 You need to add a library clause for the `vunit_lib` library.
-All necesary packages can be imported with the predifined `vunit_context` context.
+All necessary packages can be imported with the predefined `vunit_context` context.

 A typical VUnit test bench file will have following entity declaration:
 ```vhdl